wagiminator/ATmega-Soldering-Station/README.md

 # Notes and Errors

 - In the board version 2.5 the diode D1 may overheat.
-To be on the safe side, the 18V zener diode D4 should be removed or the soldering station should be operated with a maximum of 19V.
-Alternatively, the diode D1 can be replaced with an SS54 schottky diode.
+To be on the safe side, the 18V zener diode D4 should be removed and the soldering station should be operated with a maximum of 20V.
+Alternatively, the diode D1 can be replaced with an SS54 schottky diode and the BJT Q1 with an FMMT619.

 # 3. Power Supply Specification Requirements #